-The training certificate is completed in the student's first year and works upon developing performance techniques, teaching techniques, and artistic growth.
-New members of The Young Americans must complete this program prior to auditioning for a place on a Music Outreach Tour.
 The Associate of Arts in Performance degree is a twoyear program of study that emphasizes the development of artistic growth coupled with the development of leadership, cultural literacy, and a commitment to continued personal growth.
 The AA program is musically oriented and develops a foundation of contemporary performance skills in the genres of voice, acting, and dance.
-The overall program provides students with technical proficiency, live performance experience, and core academic classes so they may become well-rounded artists.
+The overall program provides students with technical proficiency, live performance experience, and core academic classes so that they may become well-rounded artists.